 Kevin Currie-Knight is a Teaching Assistant Professor in East Carolina University's College of Education.
 He specializes in philosophy and history of American education, and hosts the Youtube show Schooled.
 He teaches courses on (among other things) how learning and motivation work and how school's structure impacts the learning process.

-Kevin is currently working with educator Michael Strong on a book making the case (with evidence and theory) for more student freedom in education.
+Kevin is currently working on writing articles and compiling research that supports more student freedom in education.
 For fun, Kevin enjoys vegan cooking (where he is an eager novice), expanding his jazz music collection, exercise, and reading.

 Jesse Crossen (married to Hope Wilder) is an entrepreneur at heart.
 A graduate from NCSSM and NC State School of Design, he co-founded Tackle Design, a successful industrial design and consulting firm.
 He is currently working as a software developer with VoiceThread, an online media sharing and communication tool for education and business.
 He enjoys breakdancing, cuisine, and tinkering with electronic musical instruments.